-Jason is an artist, writer and educator with a particular interest in the detritus, flotsam and jetsam of the everyday.
+Jason is an artist, writer and educator with an interest in the detritus, flotsam and jetsam of the everyday.
 Other areas of interest include landscape, walking, critical writing, comics, Actor Network Theory, poetry and performative practices.
 Since 2001 he has been walking, collecting and archiving the city of Plymouth; this work has been realised in a number of ways, including published texts, performances (locally, nationally and internationally), installations, and public talks.

-Landscape theory and practice, Transformative Learning, Walking Art Practices
+Landscape theory and practice, Transformative Learning, Walking Art Practices.

 Past Presence, book chapter in Arts In History, Plymouth University, Textually Active 1-4, curator and producer, 2012 to present.

 Drawing Thinking, Journal of Drawing (Jason Hirons and Mel Brown)

 Interchange: WE CAN DO IT